folio-org/stripes-connect/doc/api.md

 such as components of the UI URL's path or query, or the values of local resources.
-This state-dependent path construction can be expressed in two ways: most often by substituting values directly into a template string; and when the the requirements are complex, by calling a function to construct the string from the state.
+This state-dependent path construction can be expressed in two ways: most often by substituting values directly into a template string; and when the requirements are complex, by calling a function to construct the string from the state.

 #### Text substitution